SABS-R3/software-engineering-day1/_episodes/02-bash-shell.md

 ~~~
 {: .language-bash}

-So here, we are seeing the fundamentals of the command line in action: type a command, have it executed, and show us some output from that command.
+So here, we are seeing the fundamentals of the command line in action: type a command, have it executed, and then show us some output from that command.

 ## Navigating the File System

-One aspect of using the shell that is often confusing is where and how you access files, and how this is represented within the shell.
+One aspect of using the shell that is often confusing is where and how you access files, and how this is all represented within the shell.
 One key thing to remember is that the shell is always *somewhere* in your filesystem.
 This location is known as the *working directory*, and commands you run in the shell take this into account - it is the directory that the computer assumes we want to run commands in unless we explicitly specify something else.

 One thing that tells us where we are is the prompt, which tells us we are at `~/Desktop` - the `~` is a shell shorthand that refers to our account's home directory, and `Desktop` is a directory within our home directory.
 Now within the SABS Ubuntu VM or provisioned laptops, our home directory is located at `/home/sabsr3`.
 So, in fact, we are currently located at `/home/sabsr3/Desktop` (if we replace the `~` shorthand).